-Summary of Guidance Adoption and Potential Financial Statement Impact • Adoption and Potential Financial Statement Impact Teasurement of Credit Losses on Financial Instruments The Association has established a cross-discipline governance structure utilizing common guidance developed across the Farm Credit System.
+Summary of Guidance Adoption and Potential Financial Statement Impact • Financial Instruments - Credit Losses (Topic 326): M Replaces multiple existing impairment standards by establishing a single • The Association has established a cross-discipline governance structure framework for financial assets to reflect management's estimate of current expected credit losses (CECL) over the entire remaining life of the financial assets.
+Changes the present incurred loss impairment guidance for loans to an • utilizing common guidance developed across the Farm Credit System.
 The Association has completed development of PD/LGD model and independently validated the model for conceptual soundness.
-The implementation of processes, internal controls and policy updates are complete.
-The Association macroeconomic forecast includes a weighted selection of the Moody's baseline, upside 10th percentile and downside 90th percentile scenarios.
-The guidance has been adopted on January 1, 2023 and did not have a material impact on the Association's consolidated financial statements.
-310-40, Receivables-Troubled Debt Restructurings by Creditors, while enhancing disclosure requirements for certain loan refinancings and restructurings by creditors when a borrower is experiencing financial difficulty.
-Specifically, rather than applying the recognition and measurement guidance for TDRs, an entity must apply the loan refinancing and restructuring guidance in paragraphs 310-20-35-9 through
+The implementation of processes, internal controls and policy updates are • expected loss model.
+Modifies the other-than-temporary impairment model for debt securities to require an allowance for credit impairment instead of a direct write-down, which allows for reversal of credit impairments in future periods based on • complete.
+The Association macroeconomic forecast includes a weighted selection of the Moody's baseline, upside 10th percentile and downside 90th percentile scenarios. • improvements in credit quality.
+Eliminates existing guidance for purchased credit impaired (PCI) loans, and requires recognition of an allowance for expected credit losses on these financial assets.
+The guidance has been adopted on January 1, 2023 and did not have a material impact on the Association's consolidated financial statements. : Modifies and enhances financial instruments disclosures.
+Eliminates the accounting guidance for TDRs by creditors in Subtopic 310-40, Receivables-Troubled Debt Restructurings by Creditors, while enhancing disclosure requirements for certain loan refinancings and restructurings by creditors when a borrower is experiencing financial difficulty.
+Specifically, rather than applying the recognition and measurement guidance for TDRs, an entity must apply the loan refinancing and restructuring guidance in paragraphs 310-20-35-9 through 35-11 to determine whether a modification results in a new loan or a continuation of an existing loan. • Requires a cumulative-effect adjustment to retained earnings as of the beginning of the reporting period of adoption.
+Effective for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
+Early application is permitted.